CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The body is well-organized with good progressive disclosure and useful reference/linking, but is held back by redundant trigger sections, a lack of executable command examples, and missing validation checkpoints in the audit workflow.
+The body is well-organized with good progressive disclosure and real reference files, but it is held back by redundant trigger sections, a lack of executable examples or tool-invocation syntax, and a workflow missing validation checkpoints for batch scan operations.

 Suggestions

-Consolidate 'When to Use This Skill' and 'Skill Activation Triggers' to remove redundancy and free token budget.
+Consolidate the overlapping 'Quick Reference', 'When to Use This Skill', and 'Skill Activation Triggers' sections into a single trigger list to remove redundancy and save tokens.

 DimensionReasoningScore